qwerty1423/no-autopilot-mod/README.md

 steps

 1. clone the repo, cd no-autopilot-mod, checkout a release version.
-2. create /Libs folder next to source code
-3. copy dependencies into /Libs folder from game files. (mainly in /Nuclear Option/NuclearOption_Data/Managed). the list is in the `.csproj`.
+2. copy dependencies into /Libs folder from game files. (mainly in /Nuclear Option/NuclearOption_Data/Managed). the list is in the `.csproj`.
-4. `dotnet build -c Release`
+3. `dotnet build -c Release`

 releases >3.13.3 reproducible (probably).
 Getting the correct versions of the dlls might be difficult.
 You also have to clone the repo and checkout the correct version.